 EDISON craft ales + kitchen serves NC craft beers, small batch bourbons, handcrafted cocktails, and regional food in a contemporary, artistic setting.
 Their outdoor dining area has spectacular mountain views.
 The Blue Ridge Dining Room is home to their award-winning Friday Seafood Buffet, Saturday Prime Rib Buffet and Sunday Brunch.
 VUE 1913, An American Brasserie has a comfortable and stylish setting for a leisurely dinner.
 Make dining reservations in advance!

 The Spa is more than 43,000 sq. ft. in size, 20,000 of which are amenities for you to enjoy before and after your treatment.
 Consider yourself cordially invited to use our mineral pools with their soothing underwater music and nearby waterfall pools.
 Enjoy exhilarating contrast pools, a lap pool, an inhalation room, sauna and a eucalyptus-infused steam room.
 Sip herbal teas and savor refreshments in our separate Men’s and Women’s Relaxation Lounges.
-Day passes are available to the spa for non-hotel guests on Monday-Wednesday.
+Day passes are available to the spa for non-hotel guests.

 Visit the Antique Car Museum next door to Grove Park.